Ain Ebel: Late Ottoman period

 P. Engbert writes that the inhabitants of Ain Ebel offered the Jesuits in 1888 a fairly large lot of land after almost all the inhabitants signed the petition which was presented to R. P. Lefebvre.

 In 1889, the village harvest was bad and an epidemic spread among the townspeople, lasting all winter and killing more than fifty people.

+The first recorded presence of a medical facility in the village dates back to 1909, when Dr. Suleiman Effendi Hajj established Ain Ebel as his base of operations for five years.
+During this time, he helped the local population become more receptive to doctors, raise awareness about microbes, learn about health practices, become highly focused on infection prevention, and provide care for both the elderly and children.

 French Mandate

+The village celebrated the arrival of High Commissioner Gouraud to Lebanon by flying the flag of France and playing the French anthem.
+By 1920, Ain Ebel had a population of 1,500, living in about 300 houses.